-Although this house was built rather recently, it exhibited a number of elements that were trending at that time, but are not as popular now.
-Common elements throughout the house included room surrounding soffits, rounded corners for every entryway, Jack and Jill bathrooms, and cherry wood floors.
-Also, most of the windows were covered with louvers which would make any room darker, but with this house’s minimal southern exposure due to a hillside and vegetation, the effect was cavernous.
+Although this house was built rather recently, it exhibited a number of elements that were trendy at that time but are not as popular now.
+Common elements throughout the house included room-surrounding soffits, rounded corners for every entryway, Jack and Jill bathrooms, and cherry wood floors.
+Also, most of the windows were covered with louvers, which make every room darker, but with this house’s minimal southern exposure due to a hillside and vegetation, the effect was cavernous.

 There were also issues with the layout of some of the rooms.11.
 Creating the master suite.

-Fortunately we were able to come up with a design that created a true master suite.
-We Reconfigured the space to remove the awkward diagonals in the layout and to add a larger master closet and an improved master bath, which we will be remodeling in the near future.
-I especially like the fact that one person can use both the bathroom and the closet and exit without needing to walk through the master bedroom.
+We came up with a design that created a true master suite.
+We reconfigured the space to remove the awkward diagonals in the layout and to add a larger master closet and an improved master bath, which we will be remodeling in the near future.
+I especially like the fact that one person can use both the bathroom and the closet without needing to walk through the master bedroom.
 This is especially helpful for two working professionals with different hours.

-We were able to pair a number of exquisite Chinese antiques with contemporary sofas and white oak floors.
+We paired a number of exquisite Chinese antiques with contemporary sofas and white oak floors.
 We custom designed the walnut media center to fill out a wall in the family room.
-Louvers on the doors in the living room were removed and replaced with sheer curtains.
+The louvers on the doors in the living room were replaced with sheer curtains.
 Furniture was then placed to take advantage of the view.